Frequently Asked Questions

 BHC strictly adheres to safety guidelines and vessel-specific capacity limits set by US Coast Guard certification.
 Capacity limits are set based on the number of individuals certified to be onboard for passage, rather than the number of seats on a vessel.
 Therefore, on trips experiencing high volume, the passenger count will exceed the number of seats onboard.
 Passengers are reminded that in order to maximize seating opportunities, belongings are not allowed on seats and booth seating should be shared with fellow passengers.

 Do passengers ever experience motion sickness?

-The Provincetown Ferry, Salacia, is designed to be highly stable, but in certain sea conditions, some passengers may experience motion sickness.
+Our Provincetown Ferry vessels (high-speed catamarans) are designed to be highly stable, but in certain sea conditions, some passengers may experience motion sickness.
 If you think this could be you, a medication such as Dramamine may help but you should take it at least an hour before boarding.
 Riding near the front of the boat and facing forward can help, as can ginger, crackers and keeping your head still by resting on a seat back.

 What is the cost of the ferry from Boston to Provincetown?

 Pricing for the Provincetown Ferry is variable, depending on availability, day of week, and high-demand departure times, and other factors.
 Please check the booking calendar on this page for current rates.
 (Day-trip rates on Monday, Tuesday, and Wednesday offer the best values!)

 The Provincetown Ferry’s convenient departure locations are Long Wharf in Boston and MacMillan Wharf in Provincetown.

 The Provincetown Ferry’s convenient destination locations are Long Wharf in Boston and MacMillan Wharf in Provincetown.